“Not everything that can be counted counts, and not everything that counts can be counted.”

 |Indicators should respond to the properties they are intended to measure rather than to other factors, i.e., it should be possible to distinguish the effects of other factors from the observed response|

 Caution should be exercised in defining too many indicators.
 Choosing the correct indicators is often a trial-and-error process—and may take several iterations.
 Indicators can be changed—but not too often.
-Every management action should have an indicator of performance, but one should be enough.

 What are the principal types of indicators?